-The proposed B.S. in Interdisciplinary Studies in Societal Equity, and Urbanism and all degree programs in the Morgan Completes You initiative, are unique by design as the curriculum for each student is uniquely designed to address the personal, career, and professional goals of the individual student.
+The proposed B.S. in Interdisciplinary Sciences and all degree programs in the Morgan Completes You initiative, are unique by design as the curriculum for each student is uniquely designed to address the personal, career, and professional goals of the individual student.
 Trained and professional advisors and staff will work with individual students to create the appropriate academic curriculum that is tailored to the students incoming competencies and expectation from this completer's program.

 A number of public universities in Maryland offer undergraduate programs in interdisciplinary studies.
 Coppin State University, University of Baltimore, University of Maryland Baltimore County, and Salisbury University.
 Frostburg State University, University of Maryland College Park, and University of Maryland Eastern Shore offer an undergraduate.
 All of these programs, with many features in common, enable students to self direct their studies and, to some extent, design their own curriculum for the bachelor's degree.
 Offering such a flexible program has become a standard feature at many of Maryland's public institutions of higher education, and the existence of these programs on a number of campuses has not been adjudged as duplicative.
-The addition of the B.S. in Interdisciplinary Studies in Societal Equity, and Urbanism at Morgan would not, it logically follows, be duplicative either.
+The addition of the B.S. in Interdisciplinary Sciences at Morgan would not, it logically follows, be duplicative either.

 The market analysis and the national and statewide overview of the SCND population, cited earlier, illustrates a lack of sufficient capacity in and access to affordable similar completers programs.
 Data clearly shows that there is neither enough capacity in the institutions across the state nor a clear path to transfer the academic credits and earn credits for work experience and other types of non-traditional education and training.
 Combining these factors with a well-rounded and individualized educational experience, will produce graduates who are ready to move to the next level in their professional life with confidence.
-The requirements that would qualify a potential student to enroll in the proposed B.S. in Interdisciplinary Studies in Societal Equity, and Urbanism program is set in a way that the program does not compete with any of traditional undergraduate programs at any state institution.
+The requirements that would qualify a potential student to enroll in the proposed B.S. in Interdisciplinary Sciences program is set in a way that the program does not compete with any of traditional undergraduate programs at any state institution.
 This program, as part of MCY initiative, is solely designed to serve the students who are in need of an opportunity to earn their degree after spending time away from their last college or training.
 This is the right moment for Morgan State University to serve this population.
 Duplication concerns are not valid while the data shows this huge demand by the SCND population.
-In the meantime, based on our analysis, there is no program in the Maryland institutions that will be harmed by offering the B.S. in Interdisciplinary Studies in Societal Equity, and Urbanism at Morgan State.
+In the meantime, based on our analysis, there is no program in the Maryland institutions that will be harmed by offering the B.S. in Interdisciplinary Sciences at Morgan State.

-This broad interdisciplinary approach to the B.S. in Interdisciplinary Studies in Societal Equity, and Urbanism degree will give Morgan (and Maryland) graduates a unique breadth of knowledge and skills and enhanced versatility and marketability in the job market.
+This broad interdisciplinary approach to the B.S. in Interdisciplinary Sciences degree will give Morgan (and Maryland) graduates a unique breadth of knowledge and skills and enhanced versatility and marketability in the job market.